ETLS 800-899: Specialized, Advanced and Final Graduate Course Descriptions

 ETLS 853 Managing Intellectual Property

-An introduction to intellectual property concepts, focusing on patents, copyrights, trademarks, and trade secrets, and emphasizing their role in strategic planning.
+An introduction to intellectual property concepts, focusing on patents, copyrights, trademarks, and trade secrets, and emphasizing their role in strategic management.

 ETLS 855 Implementing Innovation